walmik/timer.jquery/README.md

 # jQuery Timer plugin

-Start a timer inside any HTML element.
+Start/Stop/Resume a timer inside any HTML element.

 ## Getting Started
 Download the [production version][min] or the [development version][max].